-ACE OF CUPS
+THE ACE OF CUPS

 The Ace of Cups were formed in San Francisco, California in 1967 by Mary Gannon (bass), Marla Hunt (organ, piano), Denise Kaufman (guitar, harmonica), Mary Ellen Simpson (lead guitar), and Diane Vitalich (drums).
 All had played music for some time and Kaufman had previously-fronted the all-female Denise and Company.
 After several line-up changes, including the addition of male members, the band broke up in 1972.

-THE ALL GIRL TOPLESS BAND
+THE ALL GIRL TOPLESS GROUP

 The All Girl Topless Band formed in 1967 and accompanied comedian Godfrey Cambridge at the Aladdin Hotel.
 They were said to be talented musicians but with the members’ names not appearing anywhere I can find, the fact that they played top-free was presumably the primary draw.